Chapter 2: An Unlikely Hero

 Oblivious in the back of Rosco's cruiser, Daisy made her way to Capital City for the second time that day.

-Rosco cut his siren as he pulled into the circle drive in front of the Emergency entrance.
-A triage nurse ran out to assist as he opened the back passenger's side door.
+Rosco cut his siren as he pulled into the emergency entrance.
+A triage nurse ran out to help as he opened the back passenger's side door.

-"She's been in an accident!" he rushed.
+"She's been in an accident!" he told her.
 "I think she's breathing, but she's been unconscious for about thirty minutes.

 "Her Jeep flipped and then landed in a pond," he said, "But...but, she was talkin' to me!
 And she stood up like she was fine!"
 In the background, he heard the page for Dr. Richardson relayed over the intercom.